jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/03_section_1.md

 Isn't that better!
 You could have called the folder any thing you like, 'dragons-be-here' for example, and in the above code we would change it to: `grunt.loadTasks('dragons-be-here')`.

-We can see what one of those tasks might look like as a separate file.
-First let's see what the original task would have looked like inside the Gruntfile:
+We'll see what one of those tasks might look like as a separate file in a moment; but first let's see what the original task would have looked like (when inside the Gruntfile):

 ```js
 module.exports = function(grunt) {